vedaldi/practical-cnn-reg/doc/instructions.md

 trainOpts.errorFunction = 'none' ;
 ```

-The fields are ass follows:
+The fields are as follows:

 * `expDir` specifies a directory to store intermediate data (snapshot and figures) as well as the final model.
 Note that the code resumes execution from the last snapshot; therefore change this directory or clear it if you want to start learning from scratch.